cturner0206/Project_2_Reseller_Performance_Report/README.md

 <img src="https://github.com/user-attachments/assets/a6ac4352-e5a0-43c9-96cc-85142f32f8c5" alt="model" width="600" />
 </p>

-4. Created all of the measures (did the dynamic title measures after the visuals had been created).
+4. Created most of the measures (did the dynamic title measures after the visuals had been created).
 The different types of measures included YTD, PYTD, YTD vs PYTD, and switch measures.
 <p align="center">
 <img src="https://github.com/user-attachments/assets/b24730e4-31a5-48fc-85c0-59f12a6d4d07" alt="measures" width="200" />
 </p>

-Examples of some DAX used to create measures:
+Examples of some of the DAX used to create measures:

 ```dax
 Switch_PYTD =